People with an ISTJ personality type account for approximately 10-14% of the general population, which is great because it means you aren’t alone.

 Famous ISTJ People

-These famous people are likely to belong to ISTJ personality type:
+These famous people are likely to belong to the ISTJ personality type:

 - George Washington